epfl-lasa/Joint-Space-SCA/sca-model-learning/cpsp-learning/README.md

 To learn CPSP models it is required to use SVM_perf library: http://www.cs.cornell.edu/people/tj/svm_light/svm_perf.html

 Commands to learn the models are provided in `commands.txt`.
-Use `eval_cpsp.m` to evaluate the performance of the models.
+Use `cpsp_eval.m` to evaluate the performance of the models.